wikey/bookscan/documentation/scanning.md

 Personally, while I enjoy the physical act of reading paper, most of my books were of interest to me only for their content and I had no interest in storing and caring for cases of paper in order to have that content available to read.
 Eventually I came to realize that the majority of books I wanted to physically preserve were old paperbacks printed on paper with a high enough acid content that they were literally disintegrating while sitting on the shelf.

 You may or may not come to agree with me that destructive scanning can be a form of preservation.
-Regardless, whether you seek to preserve the physical objects of books or only the content they contain, know that both are common goals in the book digitization community and both positions are welcome.
+Regardless, whether you seek to preserve the physical book objects or only the content they contain, know that both are common goals in the book digitization community and both positions are welcome.

-* always keep your raws!
-* compress for archiving (7zip)
-qq size range for compressed file size.

 *[Continue to Post-processing](./post-processing.md)*